Simon Ferry: Dundee

 On 7 June 2014, Ferry moved back to Scotland, where he signed for Dundee, becoming the sixth signing of the season, ahead of their Scottish Premiership campaign, following their promotion.
-Upon the move to Dundee, Manager Paul Hartley said that signing Ferry would boost the club's attack saying: "He played the last year as a sitting midfielder but I see his strengths in attacking and going forward with the ball.
+Upon the move to the Dees, Manager Paul Hartley said that signing Ferry would boost the club's attack saying: "Simon played the last year as a sitting midfielder but I see his strengths in attacking and going forward with the ball.
 He is young and dynamic and has proved himself in England at a very decent level."
+Ferry said he wanted to return to Scotland, due to his place in England being burgled twice.